 The Company is involved in two main research projects: VOLCAN (A319 with CFM engines) and ECLIF3 (A350 with Rolls Royce engines), conducted in partnership with important actors of the industry.
 Both projects aim at assessing the impact of 100% SAF (non-drop in) on engine and fuel systems while measuring the positive impact on aircraft's emissions and fuel efficiency.
 Both projects will pave the way for going beyond current maximum blending levels for SAF (currently 50%).
-They will allow the Company to collect information and enable further research activities and technical work in order to reach the goal of gaining 100% SAF certification for commercial flights.
+They will allow the Company to collect information and enable further research activities and technical work in order to reach the goal of gaining 100% SAF curfication for commercial flights.

-"Flight tests using blended SAF were also performed on the A400M and C295 military aircraft.
-The Company, the Organisation for Joint Armament Cooperation (OCCAR) and the A400M customer nations are engaged in initial discussions to develop the roadmap towards the certification and operational use of 100% SAF in military aircraft.

-In addition, the Company and other industry partners have carried out in 2022 the world's first 100% SAF flight using an in-service military aircraft.
+- > Since 2008, the Company has acted as an important catalyst in the certification process, demonstration flights, partnerships and policy advocacy of sustainable jet fuel. - Since 2011, over 460,000 commercial flights have used SAF and more than 1 million flights with SAF are expected by 2025 (source: IATA, flynetzero, 2021). - Besides ECLIF and VOLCAN projects, flight test campaigns started with the A380, with the A320 powered by P&W, and with the H225 helicopter (with both engines). - Flight tests using blended SAF were also performed on the A400M and C295 military aircraft.
+The Company, the Organisation for Joint Armament Cooperation (OCCAR) and the A400M customer nations are engaged in initial discussions to develop the roadmap towards the certification and operational use of 100% SAF in military aircraft. - In addition, the Company and other industry partners have carried out in 2022 the world's first 100% SAF flight using an in-service military aircraft.

-▶ "Prime the pump"
+"Prime the pump"